Advertisement

 Daytime Fatigue

-Chronic exhaustion reduces exercise motivation and increases cravings
+Chronic exhaustion kills exercise motivation and ramps up cravings

 🔁